 - ➡️ Nichedown 5.0: Spring 2020 brings shutdowns, pandemic pandemonium, and the loss of my Mom.
 I step back and realize, finally, listen to the interest and the need that keeps landing on my cyber front porch.
 I drill allllllllllllllll the way down to where I am now.

 Hi, have we met?
 The girl who once had 10 websites to cover her varied ventures has now settled into just one.
-I’m Michele, a Flodesk educator (which is one of the most exciting breakthroughs in email marketing in decades), communications expert (I did get my BA/MA in it after all) & business strategist for creatives.
+I’m Michele, a Flodesk (which is one of the most exciting breakthroughs in email marketing in decades) and communications expert (I did get my BA/MA in it after all), creative director, & content strategist for creatives.